42 Aircraft Propellers

 Helical Tip Mach Number

 Let be the helical tip velocity based on the vector sum of the rotational and airspeed components at the blade elements.
-Therefore, the rotational tip speed of a propeller characterized by radius or diameter is
+Therefore, the rotational tip speed of a propeller characterized by radius

 and so the helical tip speed of the propeller is

 where is the forward airspeed.
-Therefore, the helical Mach number will be
+Therefore, the helical Mach number

-Example #2 – Calculating a propeller’s helical tip Mach number.
+Example #2 – Calculating a propeller’s helical tip Mach number

 Refer back to Worked Example #1.
 What are the propeller’s helical tip speed values and helical Mach number?
 Comment on your results.
 Note: The helical tip speed is the vector sum of the rotational speed at the tip of the propeller and the free stream (airspeed).